botsocket/legal/26-03-2021/privacy-policy.md

 ##### Credentials cookies

-Credentials cookies enable Us to keep you logged in to the system.
+Credentials cookies enable Us to keep You logged in to the system.

 - Type: Persistent Cookies